 - Required courses: 40 credit hours

-- First-year program: courses in economic decision making, decision analysis, organizational behavior, communication, administrative environment, budgeting, statistics, finance, program evaluation, and career preparation.
+- First-year program: courses in economic decision making, decision analysis, organizational behavior, communication, administrative environment, budgeting or accounting, statistics, finance, program evaluation, and career preparation.

-- Second-year program: courses in ethics, legal issues, and human resource management.
+- Second-year program: courses in ethics, human resource management, legal issues, negotiations, and capstone.